Featured image of post Multi-Cluster Istio Service Mesh with Tailscale

 Repeat for cluster2 with updated hostname and network values.

-Create the Gateway resource to expose services:
+Create the Gateway CRD

 1